 Fold the paper in half horizontally.
 Sharpen the crease with a bone folder or your fingernail, then open and lay the paper flat.

 Fold the Right Top and Bottom Corners

 Turn your paper horizontally.
-Fold the top right corner toward the center, then fold the bottom right corner towards the center.
+Fold the top right corner toward the center, and then fold the bottom right corner toward the center.
 Your folding project should have two equal triangles with a vertical line down the center.